coltonfischer/ps-switchtoken/README.md

 - The environment must have Switch User functionality enabled (PeopleTools > Utilities > Administration > PeopleTools Options).
 The ` Enable Switch User` value must be set to `All` or `Some`.
 If the value is set to `Some`, then you need to check the `Allow Switch User` box on the User Profile (PeopleTools > Security > User Profiles > User Profiles) for the users that you want to switch between.

 ### How to Use
-Add the _PS-SwitchToken_ bookmarklet to your browser’s bookmarks, login to the PeopleSoft web interface (PIA) and click the bookmarklet.
+Add the [PS-SwitchToken](javascript:(function()%7Bfunction%20callback%28%29%7BparseTT%28%29%7Dvar%20s%3Ddocument.createElement%28%22script%22%29%3Bs.src%3D%22https%3A%2F%2Fcoltonfischer.github.io%2FPS-SwitchToken%2FPS-SwitchToken.js%22%3Bif%28s.addEventListener%29%7Bs.addEventListener%28%22load%22%2Ccallback%2Cfalse%29%7Delse%20if%28s.readyState%29%7Bs.onreadystatechange%3Dcallback%7Ddocument.body.appendChild%28s%29%3B%7D)()) bookmarklet to your browser’s bookmarks, login to the PeopleSoft web interface (PIA) and click the bookmarklet.
 Alternatively, you can invoke the JavaScript code in your browser's dev console in a PeopleSoft session.

 -	Input the node password
 -	Input the User ID that you want to switch to and click OK